 A doctor may order a blood test to rule out other possible causes.
 They will then refer the person to a bone specialist.
-An individual may need the following diagnostic tests:
+An individual may need

 - Radionuclide bone scan: This can show whether cancer has spread to other bones.
 It can identify smaller areas of metastasized cancer than X-rays.